-Pressure sores can occur when a patient is immobile or bed bound for a period of time.
-They are caused by pressure being placed on a particular area of their skin and protruding joints, such as the buttocks, spine, ankles, heels, etc. If sufficient pressure is applied to the skin, the surface can become compromised leading to a break, which can become infected.
+Pressure sores can occur when a patient is immobile or bed-bound for a period of time.
+They are caused by pressure being placed on a particular area of their skin and protruding joints, such as the buttocks, spine, ankles and heels.
+If pressure is applied to the skin, the surface can become compromised leading to a break, which can become infected.
 Pressure sores can develop quickly and once established they are difficult to treat.

-The elderly, immobile and those who are diabetic or suffer from pre-existing skin conditions are most at risk from developing pressure sores.
+The elderly, immobile, diabetic or sufferers of pre-existing skin conditions are most at risk from developing pressure sores.

-Pressure sores can occur as a result of negligence such as:
+Pressure sore can occur as a result of negligence such as:

 - Failure to use pressure relieving equipment in cases where its use has been identified as being required.